 Frisch was awarded in 1958 the prestigious Georg-Büchner Prize.
 In the same year Frisch met the Austrian writer Ingeborg Bachmann in Paris; their relationship ended in the early 1960s.
 Frisch lived in Rome with Bachmann and wrote during this period one of his most famous plays, Andorra.
 The novel Mein Name sei Gantenbein (1964, A Wilderness of Mirrors), published after the breakup, begins with an apparent suicide.
 A man leaves his pipe on the table before walking out of a bar, and is later found dead in his car, with the engine running.
 At the end a corpse floats down a river, "As a suicide plunges into the water, I plunge myself vertically down into the world, but I find in the world not death but life."
 In 1965 Frisch moved back to Switzerland.
 Later in Montauk (1975), a fictionalized memoir, Frisch revisited past and present loves and the end of a relationship.
 "Her independence was part of her radiance.
 Jealousy was the price I had to pay for it, and I paid it in full."
 In 1968 Frisch married the translator Marianne Oellers; they divorced in 1979.

 Andorra dealt with racial prejudices and conformism.
-The drama is set in town called Andorra, where the hatred against Jews begins gradually grow.
+The drama is set in town called Andorra, not to be confused with the Pyrenees country of the same name.
 The town is in conflict with its neighbor, the country of the Blacks.
 Andri is the offspring of a liaison between a Black Señora and an Andorran schoolteacher, but he is "adopted" by his father as a Jew.
+Andorrans are proud of their country's traditional Christianity, but although generally a peaceful coutry,hatred against Jews begins gradually grow.
 Andri becomes obsessed with his background and is finally executed by the Blacks, although he is told the truth of his origin.
 Both Andorra and The Firebugs (1958) were staged in New York in 1963 but failed there.

 Herr Biedermann und die Brandstifter (The Firebugs) was first written as a radio play and then rewritten for television and stage.
 In the dark comedy a town is victimized by arsonists.
 Biedermann lets two stranger move into his attic, although they have oil drums.
 He even gives them matches.
 Frisch states the basic question: when the victims are accomplices to their own a disaster?
 Der Mensch erscheint im Holozän (1979) dealt with the last days of a retired engineer, Mr. Geiser, who thinks that there is "no knowledge without memory."
 Geiser embarks on a lonely fight against nature, time, and oblivion by starting to construct a pagoda of crispbread, and then a cathedral of knowledge.
 At the end there is nothing to say, the nature don't need the memories of Mr. Geiser.

 In one of his late essayistic prose works, the so-called 'Fragebogen' Frisch asked: "Are you sure you are really interested in the preservation of the human race, once you and all the people you know are no longer living."
-As an essayist Frisch dealt mostly Swiss matters but he has also depicted such fellow writers as Friedrich Dürrenmatt, Thomas Mann, Bertolt Brech, and Günter Grass, and such politicians as Henry Kissinger, with whom he had a lunch in the White House, and Helmut Schmidt, with whom he made a trip to China.
+As an essayist Frisch dealt mostly Swiss matters but he also depicted such fellow writers as Friedrich Dürrenmatt, Thomas Mann, Bertolt Brech, and Günter Grass, and such politicians as Henry Kissinger, with whom he had a lunch in the White House and who refused to speak German with him, and Helmut Schmidt, with whom he made a trip to China.